-Koala populations also face a range of threats across the Ipswich LGA including:
+Koala populations also face a range of threats across Ipswich including:

 The Ipswich area is home to a population of koalas.
 They are seen in our local bushland reserves, large conservation estates, and parks.
 Residents are also privileged to be able to observe koalas in their own backyards.

 There are a few simple actions that can ensure your backyard is a safe place for koalas to visit:

 Koalas have a specialised diet and mainly feed on eucalyptus leaves.
 You can make your backyard koala friendly by retaining any food trees and also by planting the following trees which are available through Councils Free Plant Program:

 Note: Stock subject to availability.